 There’s something captivating about space exploration that ignites the imagination.
 I felt it as a child watching Star Trek, and it’s evident in the public interest in the ISS, NASA,

-This month marks the 50-year anniversary of the classic Star Trek series.
-The story of the starship Enterprise, first envisioned by Gene Roddenberry, and its five-year mission to “explore new
+ATLANTA – September 19, 2016 – This month marks the 50-year anniversary of the classic Star Trek series.
+The story of the starship Enterprise, first envisioned by Gene Roddenberry, and

 Two Amazon indie authors, Angela J. Conrad and Kathy Hesser Skrzypczak, have never met face to face.
 That hasn’t stopped them from leveraging their mutual passion for storytelling to co-write